 (a) fees, fines, costs and other moneys received or recovered under this Act;

-(b) other moneys received by, made available to, or payable to, the Teacher Registration Board in the performance of functions under this or any other Act;
+(b) other moneys received by, made available to, or payable to, the Board in the performance of functions under this or any other Act;

 (c) any other moneys required or authorised under this or any other written law to be credited to the account.

-(4) Moneys held in the Teacher Registration Board Account must be applied for the following —
+(4) Moneys standing to the credit of the Teacher Registration Board Account must be applied for the following —

-(a) in payment of the remuneration and allowances payable to the members of the Board or of a committee under this Act;
+(a) in payment of any of the following —

+(i) the remuneration and allowances payable to the members of the Board or of a committee under this Act;

+(ii) remuneration and allowances for relief teachers referred to in section 88 to enable a member of the Board or of a committee to attend meetings of the Board or of the committee;

-(b) in payment of the costs and expenses incurred in the performance of the functions of the Teacher Registration Board under this Act;
+(b) in payment of the costs and expenses incurred in the performance of the functions of the Board under this Act;

 (c) in payment of the costs of the administration and enforcement of this Act.

+[Section 115 amended: No. 3 of 2023 s.
+70 and 87.]

 Part 7 — Miscellaneous

 Division 1 — Publishing and using information